The Village of Fletching

-Situated in the beautiful rural Sussex countryside, Fletching Parish Church is at the heart of the village and plays a central role in the community.
-The Church dates back to 1230.
+Fletching is situated in the beautiful rural Sussex countryside.
 Steeped in history, the village and Church lie in the Weald between the South Downs, a designated National Park, and the High Weald, an Area of Outstanding Natural Beauty which includes the Ashdown Forest.

 Whilst the village is quiet, access is good via the main A272 which passes through Piltdown to the South and the A275 East Grinstead to Lewes Road which passes through Sheffield Park to the West.